-- A consistent framework that will reinforce respect and effectiveness of the rules for both administrators and funded bodies; and - Compliance of the grant funding with State aid requirements in accordance with the State aid rules.
+- of the rules for both administrators and funded bodies: and - Compliance of the grant funding with State aid requirements in accordance with the State aid rules.

 13.4 Grant Procedures

 13.4.1 It is vital that money is put to use in a way that delivers the maximum benefit to the people of Wales.
 Grants funding programmes need to be managed as efficiently and cost effectively as possible to make sure that every penny is spent appropriately and in an accountable manner.
 When establishing grant funding programmes, LHBs should ensure principles of good practice available from a number of external sources are considered and reflected in grant programmes.
 Information on grants management is available on the Audit Wales website at: